Tom Cochrane

-Thomas William Cochrane OC OM (/ˈkɒkrən/ KOK-rən; born May 14, 1953) is a Canadian musician best known as the frontman for the rock band Red Rider and for his work as a solo singer-songwriter.
+Thomas William Cochrane OC OM (/ˈkɒkrən/ KOK-rən; born May 14, 1953) is a Canadian singer-songwriter and musician best known as the frontman of rock band Red Rider and for his work as a solo singer-songwriter.
 Cochrane has won eight Juno Awards.
 He is a member of the Canadian Music Hall of Fame, an officer of the Order of Canada, and has an honorary doctorate from Brandon University.
-In September 2009, he was inducted onto the Canadian Walk of Fame.
+In September 2009, he was inducted onto Canada's Walk of Fame.

 Life and career

+Early life

+Cochrane was born in the mining town of Lynn Lake, Manitoba.
+His father was a bush pilot.
+When he was four years old, he and his family moved to Acton, Ontario and then to Etobicoke (present-day Toronto).

 Red Rider

 After meeting at the El Mocambo tavern in Toronto, Cochrane joined the Canadian rock band Red Rider in 1978 and served as their lead singer and main songwriter for more than ten years.
-Red Rider included Ken Greer, Jeff Jones, Peter Boynton and Rob Baker.
+Red Rider included Ken Greer, Jeff Jones, Peter Boynton, Rob Baker, Arvo Lepp, Steve Sexton, Bjorn Anderson, Ken Spider Sinnaeve, Kier Brownstone, Randall Correall and Bill Bell.
 Bruce Allen managed the band from their debut until 1985.
 Cochrane recorded six studio albums with Red Rider plus a live album, a best-of album, and a box set.
 By 1986, the band was billed as "Tom Cochrane & Red Rider".
 He would later refer to this period of his career as a stretch of "manageable success" before the release of Mad Mad World.

 In 2002, Cochrane reunited with his former Red Rider bandmates Greer and Jones and continues to perform with them.

 Solo career

 Already a household name in Canada from his time with Red Rider, Cochrane launched his solo career in 1991 with the release of the song "Life Is a Highway".
-The single became a global success and was followed by the release of his Mad Mad World album, which would reach the six million mark in worldwide sales.
-The albums Ragged Ass Road, Songs of a Circling Spirit, X-Ray Sierra and No Stranger followed.
+The single became a global success and was followed by the release of his album Mad Mad World, which would reach the six million mark in worldwide sales.
+The albums Ragged Ass Road, Songs of a Circling Spirit, Xray Sierra and No Stranger followed.
+Cochrane’s current band consists of Bill Bell, Jeff Jones, and Davide Direnzo.